 Pre-surgical blood work is often time procured and runs within two weeks of the procedure to ensure that all the internal organs and blood cell types are in tip-top shape to handle the medications necessary for the surgery.
 Once anesthetized, the mouth will be thoroughly examined for masses/tumours, lesions (cuts), foreign bodies (sticks/bones) and infection.
 The teeth are all assessed for probing depth (space around the tooth), active bleeding of the gums, plaque/tartar build up, as well as overall gingivitis.
 We will do full mouth radiographs in order to look at the tooth and bone hidden underneath the gum-line.
 At times, we will find small abscesses, fractured tooth roots, cavities or bone pathologies that cannot be seen by visually looking at the mouth.
 Once this entire health assessment is performed, we can choose an appropriate treatment plan, which may include tooth extractions, referral to board-certified dentists for specialized therapy, or full dental scaling and polishing.
 Once all the dental work is completed, your pet recovers from their surgery in-clinic and are generally sent home that evening.

 Regular dental care is very important in maintaining good oral health.
 This includes daily tooth brushing (which may have to be delayed a couple of weeks if your pet has any sutures from dental extractions), dental diets (such as Hill’s Tartar Diet or RC’s Dental Diet) and/or water additives to help break down tartar and plaque.
 We always recommend owners take a peek at their pets’ mouths when brushing the teeth to look for any new lumps, bumps, fractured teeth or lesions.
 Often times, I have owners ask if perhaps giving bones and antlers as chew toys or treats is a good method for preventing a buildup of plaque and tartar.
 It is NOT a veterinarian recommended treat for dogs, as the bones and antlers are much too solid for dog teeth.
 Dogs will power through chewing on these delicious bones and crack their teeth, exposing painful roots.
-These are very painful and typically need to be extracted in emergency surgery.
+These are very painful and typically need to be extracted in immediate surgery.

 Some Signs and Symptoms of Dental Disease: